SamuelBrinker/Repertoire_v6/README.md

 -l minimum amount of overlap two sequences need to have to cluster.
 Defaults to .9

--cn if true, removes sequences the have more than x percentage of Ns.
-Defaults to True
+-cn do not remove sequences the have more than x percentage of Ns

 -n max percentage of Ns that are allowed in a sequence file.
 Defaults to 0

+-f do not allow program to rewrite over old data

+-hi generates high identity, low coverage clusters

+-li generates low identity, high coverage clusters

+-j generates expanded clusters